makma/fingerprintjs.com/content/blog/how-to-generate-browser-fingerprints-in-php.md

 $insert_stmt -> bindValue(3, $_POST['visitorId'], SQLITE3_TEXT);
 ```

-Finally, you need to check if a user with the same `visitorId` already exists and show an error message accordingly:
+Finally, you need to check if a user with the same `visitorId` already exists and shows an error message accordingly:

 ```php
 ...